Environmental Health Coalition

-The Environmental Health Coalition (EHC) is an organization founded in 1980 by Diane Takvorian and Tony Pettina, and includes a staff of 19 other individuals.
-Its goal is to achieve environmental and social justice in San Diego, California.
+The Environmental Health Coalition (EHC) is an organization focused on environmental and social justice in San Diego, California.
+It was founded in 1980 by Diane Takvorian and Tony Pettina, and includes a staff of 19 other individuals.
 Its work mainly concerns low income communities and communities of color in San Diego.
 It also works to affect public policy both locally and nationally.
 The coalition believes that by working closely with communities, it will be able to help mitigate the excessive amounts of pollution and other environmental hazards such as hazardous air pollution (HAPs), toxic waste disposal facilities, or superfund sites.
 One of its main goals is to prevent environmental injustice in San Diego and use that work to influence national environmental justice issues.
 Its mission statement is as follows:

 “Environmental Health Coalition is dedicated to achieving environmental and social justice.
 We believe that justice is accomplished by empowered communities acting together to make social change.
 We organize and advocate to protect public health and the environment threatened by toxic pollution.
 EHC supports broad efforts that create a just society and fosters a healthy and sustainable quality of life.”